-Is there a difference between a manager and a manager, which people should not be appointed to the position of manager, what is the difference between Western managers and Russian—speaking ones - on these and other topics, the editors of App2Top talked with Evgeny Sudak, author of the course "Ethical Management".
+Is there a difference between a manager and a manager, which people should not be appointed to the position of a manager, how Western managers differ from Russian—speaking ones - on these and other topics, the editors of App2Top talked with Evgeny Sudak, author of the course "Ethical Management".

 Alexander Semenov, App2Top: Zhenya, hello!
-We will talk about management today.
+Today we will talk about management.
 Let's start with the base: who is a manager and what should we understand by the word "management"?

 Evgeny Sudak: Hello!
 In my understanding, a manager is a person who coordinates the efforts of others.
 This is its primary and most important function.